 Cause: The College did not have adequate controls in place in order to prepare an accurate SEFA.

-Effect: Several adjustments and modifications were made by the auditor in order to present the SEFA in accordance with Uniform Guidance.
+Effect: Several adjustments and modifications were made in order to present the SEFA in accordance with Uniform Guidance.

 Recommendation: We recommend the College implement controls to ensure that a complete and accurate SEFA is prepared on a timely basis.